BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 only Article 58

---- Page 129 ---

-Directive 2007/44/EC of the European Parliament and of the Council
+--- Page 129 ---Directive 2007/44/EC of the European Parliament and of the Council

 [(OJ L 247, 21.9.2007, p.
 1).](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2007:247:0001:0001:EN:PDF)